ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 - Obstacle_Data: Some parts of the Obstacle_Data is modified by the PSB-MPC (predicted relative hazard levels for each obstacle)

 ### PSBMPC_Parameters
 <p> contains all PSB-MPC parameters in a class, which should be modified according to tuning changes.
 The class has get/set functionality for each parameter according to an index file "psbmpc_index.h", and uses limits on double and integer type parameters to assure that the setting of these parameters makes sense.
+Work could although be done to make the get/set functionality even better.  <br>

+The class has get/set functionality for each parameter according to an index file **psbmpc_index.h**, and uses limits on double and integer type parameters to assure that the setting of these parameters makes sense.
 Work could although be done to make the get/set functionality even better. </p>

+### SBMPC
+<p> The original SBMPC, made into a separate class for the library to enable easier comparison in simulation than what is possible if the PSBMPC/SBMPC were merged into the same class (due to lack of current programming skills and time constraints). </p>
+### SBMPC_Parameters
+<p> Parameter class for the SBMPC </p>

+### MPC_Cost
+<p> Class responsible for evaluating the cost function in the PSBMPC (in the CB_Cost_Functor, SBMPC and obstacle SBMPC </p>
 ### Obstacle Manager

 <p> Is the class responsible for updating dynamic obstacle information, taking the following inputs in its main update functionality: </p>